Skip to main content

 }

-The headless hook is the right choice when you need animations, custom layouts, or integration into an existing component library.
-CSS overrides are better for quick color and size adjustments.
+The headless hook is the right choice when you need audio-reactive animations, custom layouts, or integration into an existing component library.
+CSS overrides and custom properties are better for quick theming adjustments.